Just Visiting This Planet

 Just Visiting This Planet is the second album by Jellybean, the nickname for American producer, remixer and songwriter John Benitez.
 The album was released in 1987 and contains the singles "Who Found Who", "The Real Thing", "Jingo" and "Just a Mirage".

 In 2012, the album was remastered and expanded by Cherry Red Records.
-It featured five remixes, including a remix of the song "Sidewalk Talk", which was originally released as a single in 1985 and is written by Madonna, who also provides backing vocals.
+It features five remixes, including a remix of the song "Sidewalk Talk", the original version being released as a single in 1985 and was not included on the original album.
+"Sidewalk Talk" was written by Madonna, who also provides backing vocals.

 Critical reception

 Reviewing the reissue, Record Collector wrote that while "the synth stabs, LinnDrum gloops and crashing beats sometimes date the set, tracks such as 'Walking In My Sleep' [are] quintessential exercises in 80s New York studio excess."